• 12 days

 There is one Noel video recording for each day between December 25 and January 5.

-The QR codes are fairly small and a little bit hidden, so there are videos to help with the “treasure hunt” of finding them at each location.
-These videos will be shared on social media (Facebook and Instagram) on each day, as well as posted beside each video below.
+The QR codes we used in past years were fairly small and a little bit hidden, so there are videos to help with the “treasure hunt” of finding each location.

 If you can’t get to the park, you can link to a new video each day from this web page.